 About Me

-I obtained a bachelors and master's degree in Physics at the University of Puerto Rico, Río Piedras.
-For my master's thesis, I worked under the supervision of Professor Sarah Ballard on the characterization of M-dwarf exoplanet hosts using near-infrared spectroscopy.
+I obtained a Bachelors and Master's degree in Physics at the University of Puerto Rico, Río Piedras.
+For my Master's thesis, I worked under the supervision of Professor Sarah Ballard on the characterization of M-dwarf exoplanet hosts using near-infrared spectroscopy.
 I enjoy science outreach and mentoring and have mentored OSU undergraduates and high school students.

 In my spare time, I enjoy playing piano, painting, and learning languages.